JoelDan192/Group3TwitterSentimentAnalysis_PCML/README.md

 where the run-id folder is generated every train and for every fold in cross-validation.

-Note: The dev error that is output is just a reference we used for tunning the model.
-It's an augmented data set used for validation where we generated some tweets with a language model.
+Note: The dev error that is printed upon evaluation is just a reference we used for tunning the model.
+It's an augmented data set used for validation where we generated some tweets with a language model (http://nlp.stanford.edu/sentiment/).
 This is a common trick in deep learning.

 Kaggle